ARTbio/startbio/docs/AnalyseGenomes_2025/Deploy_server_from_VMI.md

 ??? info "The Geek Corner"
-    If you do not like clicking everywhere on a complex graphical interface, you can bypass **all** the steps bellow using a single command line !
+    If you do not like clicking everywhere on a complex graphical interface, you can bypass **all** the steps bellow using a one of the following command lines !

     1. **Click on the Cloud Shell icone (a small >_ in a square, at the top right corner of the page, next to your login circular icon).**
     2. When you Cloud Shell is authenticated and started, just copy and paste one of the following commands: